Entanglement-enabled symmetry-breaking orders: Introduction

-{\it Introduction.} Spontaneous symmetry breaking is a ubiquitous phenomenon and plays fundamental roles in numerous physical systems, ranging from astronomical objects like neutron stars to quantum mechanical objects like atoms forming a crystal.
+Spontaneous symmetry breaking is a ubiquitous phenomenon and plays fundamental roles in numerous physical systems, ranging from astronomical objects like neutron stars to quantum mechanical objects like atoms forming a crystal.
 It is also the basis of many important modern technologies, such as hard drives, maglev trains, and spintronics.

-In quantum physics, the standard recipe in describing a spontaneous symmetry breaking order is by representing it as a tensor-product wavefunction of some few-body clusters.
+In quantum physics, a standard recipe in characterizing a spontaneous symmetry breaking order is by representing it as a tensor-product wavefunction of some few-body clusters.
 For example, as depicted in Fig~\ref{fig:classicalorder}, a quantum ferromagnetic order is often described as a tensor product of spin-ups or spin-downs; a valence-bond-solid order is described as a tensor product of spin-singlets.
+Note that while a generic symmetry-breaking state is not a tensor-product wavefunction, here we stress that the recipe is about the \textit{possibility} of realizing such a symmetry breaking state via a tensor-product wavefunction as a characteristic description.
+The tensor-product description is also usually the ``fixed point" wavefunction of the symmetry breaking orders.
+This conventional wisdom seems to suggest that all symmetry breaking orders can be represented by a tensor-product wavefunction.

-Nevertheless, remarkably, there exist symmetry-breaking orders that {\it cannot} be described by any tensor-product state, fundamentally requiring entanglement.
-We dub such an order {\it entanglement-enabled symmetry-breaking order} (EESBO), which will be defined more precisely later.
-A simple scenario of EESBOs is where the remaining symmetry has some Lieb-Schultz-Mattis (LSM) constraints that mandate the states to be long-range entangled.
-But it is more striking if the symmetries do not have such constraints but are still incompatible with any tensor-product wavefunctions.
-This scenario is the focus of this work.
+Nevertheless, remarkably, there exist symmetry-breaking orders that are \textit{impossible} to be described by any tensor-product state, fundamentally requiring entanglement.
+We dub such orders {\it entanglement-enabled symmetry-breaking orders} (EESBOs), which will be defined more precisely later.
+How would such orders arise?
+An expected scenario is where the remaining symmetry has some Lieb-Schultz-Mattis (LSM) constraints, mandating the states to be long-range entangled.
+Later we will review how LSM constraints from the remaining symmetry mandate EESBOs via an example from Ref.~\cite{Gong2014}.

+On the other hand, in this work, we investigate a less anticipated and less discussed situation where the symmetries do not have LSM constraints but are still incompatible with any tensor-product wavefunctions.
+That is, although the wavefunction is short-range entangled, it can never be smoothly deformed to a limit represented by a tensor-product wavefunction, as long as the given symmetry-breaking pattern is to be realized.
+We make this notion of EESBO precise, and propose a diagnostic to check if a symmetry-breaking order is entanglement-enabled.
+To illustrate the idea more concretely, we construct models with exactly solvable ground states to unambiguously prove that such EESBOs can exist, where the spontaneously broken symmetries are discrete.
+We then discuss more examples with spontaneously broken continuous symmetries, which show additional interesting properties, such as novel structures of the Goldstone modes.